SEG2105-uottawa/SEG2105-Assignment1/README.md

 #### Using Eclipse

-You will be using Eclipse in this lab.
+Eclipse will be presented in this lab.
+However, feel free to use your preferred IDE.
 Instruction on how to setup your environment will be presented during the beginning of lab 2.
-Material is available on BS.
+Material is available on BS (under lab 2).

 #### Exercises